What is Martyn's Law? A Guide to Event Security

 Event security is essential.
 As a venue and/or event planner, we are being trusted with the safety and wellbeing of our guests, which means we need to ensure we’re doing everything we can to detect threats and protect our guests.

-In this article, we’re going to explore the potential impact of the new draft bill working its way through the UK Government - colloquially called Martyn’s Law.
-We’ll explain what this bill is, and how Martyn’s Law will affect event security within the events industry.
+In this article, we’re going to explore the potential impact of a new act that has recently received Royal Assent, and is due to be implemented over the next 24 months – colloquially called Martyn’s Law.
+We’ll explain what this act is, and how Martyn’s Law will affect event security within the events industry.

 What is Martyn’s Law?

-The official name of this law is the Terrorism (Protection of Premises) Bill.
+The official name of this law is the Terrorism (Protection of Premises) Act 2025.
 It is aimed at improving venue preparation and response to potential terror attacks, in order to mitigate the effects of a terror attack on the general public.

 Note – Martyn’s Law will be applicable across England, Wales, Scotland and Northern Ireland.